zilishen/documentation/content/includes/nap-waf/config/v5/modification-nginx-config.md

 docs: ""
 ---

-When both `nginx.conf` file and App Protect configurations are modified, apreload enforces only the App Protect configurations but nginx reload enforces both.
-Apreload is a script that you run remotely on the `nginx` container after you have modified the policy in the `nginx` container.
+When both `nginx.conf` file and App Protect configurations are modified, apreload enforces only the App Protect configurations but nginx reload enforces both. apreload is a script that you run remotely on the `nginx` container after you have modified the policy in the `nginx` container.
 The result of the apreload script is viewable in the `waf-config-mgr` container log.

 For apreload, use the following command:
 ```shell